Facility Search Criteria Help

 ZIP Code (All Media Programs, Air, Wastewater, Hazardous Waste)

-After you choose a state, the County dropdown menu is populated with state-specific county options.
-The list of counties is not available when multiple states are selected.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
-You may not combine a county search with an EPA Region search.
-It is recommended that you not combine a county search with a city or ZIP code search.
+After you choose a state or territory, the County dropdown menu is populated with specific options.
+The list of counties is not available when multiple states/territories are selected.
+Multiple county selections are allowed using the dropdown list.
+You may not combine a search by county and EPA region.
+It is recommended that you not combine county, city, or ZIP code search criteria.

 Facility Latitude/Longitude (All Media Programs, Air, Wastewater, Hazardous Waste)